ChunMinChang/blog/_drafts/avif-image-in-firefox.md

 ### Challenge

 The most challenging part in this work is to convert the Y-Cb-Cr-Alpha data into the R-G-B-Alpha data.
-Fortunately, the libyuv provides some functions we can reuse.
+Fortunately, the [`libyuv`][libyuv] provides some functions we can reuse.
 The conversion works as follow:

 ```
 YCbCrA_to_RGBA: